Updated: 6 days ago

 She is a wizened old woman, so shrouded in winter and mystery that her very name became synonymous with "veil."
-Or she is a Queen, at the helm of the frigid wind in late autumn, eternally at odds with both spring and sun, goddess of her own elements and mother of an entire family of Gaelic immortal beings.
+She is a Queen, at the helm of the frigid wind in late autumn, eternally at odds with both spring and sun, goddess of her own elements and mother to an entire generation of Gaelic immortal beings.

 Or she is both, a symbol of the divine so powerful that it can take whatever form and character it pleases.

+Her husband, the Bodach (BOW-deck) is referenced in contemporary stories as a monster that feeds on our fear, whether as a boorish, goblin-esque old man or a ghostly harbinger of massacre.
 In popular culture, she is largely forgotten.
 Her name, in its modern connotation, means "hag, wretched one."
-Her husband, the Bodach (BOW-deck) is referenced in contemporary stories as a monster that feeds on our fear, whether as a boorish, goblin-esque old man or a ghostly harbinger of massacre.
-How could a woman whose staff could freeze the very ground, whose voice and rage brought about a change in seasons, be thought of in such vulgar terms?
+How did a woman who with a word can freeze the very ground, whose voice and rage brings about a change in seasons, come to be thought of in such vulgar terms?